Keidel187/neuron-chat/README.md

 ## 🚀 Overview

 Neuron Chat is a [FILL: detailed description of your application's purpose and main value proposition].
-This application allows users to [FILL: main functionality] while ensuring complete privacy and data control by running everything locally.
+This application allows users to feel the Power of AI while ensuring complete privacy and data control by running everything locally.

 ## ✨ Features